causerp/cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_structs.md

 Functionality: Constructs a string from a byte array.

-Unlike the `fromUtf8` function, this does not perform UTF-8 rule checks on the byte array, so the constructed string is not guaranteed to be valid and may result in unexpected exceptions.
-Unless performance is a critical concern, prefer using the safer `fromUtf8` function.
+Compared to the [fromUtf8](core_package_structs.md#static-func-fromutf8arrayuint8) function, fromUtf8Unchecked does not perform UTF-8 rule checks on the byte array, so the constructed string is not guaranteed to be valid and may result in unexpected exceptions.
+Unless performance is a critical concern, prefer using the safe fromUtf8 function.

 Parameters: